igui/ILPSolver/README.md

    - `solutions.csv` with the optimal configurations
    - A collection of images for the optimal results

-### Known issues
+## Known issues

-- Changing the rRendering Method (Photon Mapping, Progressive Photon Mapping, etc.) makes the program to crash due to OptiX Context reallocation errors.
+- Changing the Rendering Method (Photon Mapping, Progressive Photon Mapping, etc.) makes the program to crash due to OptiX Context reallocation errors.
 - Sometimes the program crash while exiting due to OptiX Context destruction errors.